-We examined this question by investigating whether the adoption and usage of Twitter by politicians was linked to party policy positions.
-We also looked for evidence that would point to the existence of a European public sphere in which the discussion around EP elections transcends national borders.
+the existence of a European public sphere in which the discussion around EP elections transcends national borders.
 Finally, we examined the content of social media communications by candidates and followers to evaluate the overall tone of the campaign, and to see whether variations in this tone can be attributed more to preferences for and against the EU, versus classic left-right national divisions.

 We found that the adoption and use of Twitter by politicians is mostly related to their position on the anti-pro EU dimension of political competition.
 While anti-EU party candidates were less likely to have Twitter accounts, the anti-EU party candidates who did have such accounts used them disproportionately relative to more mainstream candidates.
 They were much more active on Twitter than the mainstream pro-EU candidates, suggesting that they were using the platform to politicise further the EU dimension by promoting an anti-EU rhetoric as they have in other communication channels (de Vries and Hobolt, 2012; Hobolt and de Vries, 2015).
-Furthermore, we found a spike in campaign-related communications around the leaders' debate, the only event event outside of the voting itself that targeted a truly Europe-wide audience.
+Furthermore, we found a spike in campaign-related communications around the leaders' debate, the only event outside of the voting itself that targeted a truly Europe-wide audience.
 Communication patterns, however, do not confirm our expectations about the establishment of a common EU public sphere on Twitter as, despite signs of a transnationalization of the debate about the EU, parallel discussions about EU topics unfolding within countries (using local hashtags) are dominant.
 Content analysis of the communications also shows us that, among candidates, hashtags associated with anti-EU stances are at least on par with hashtags reflecting pro-EU stances during the electoral campaign.
 Among the public, the anti-EU hashtags do a better job in capturing the attention of the citizens as they are used more often, although the balance was more even among candidate content.
 In explaining the emotional tone of this content in candidate communications, negativity was strongly associated with anti-EU policy preferences instead of left-right positioning.
 Together, these results demonstrate that political communication through social media reflects a discourse about European issues and policitizing the debate over the future and shape of EU institutions and policies, rather than providing an extension of political competition over traditionally national issues.